LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Motivation

-Based on Observations 1–4, we find that code changes can be grouped into different concerns due to various factors.
-To provide comprehensive guidance for our method, we categorize the characteristics of code changes belonging to the same concern into two types: \textit{explicit dependencies} and \textit{implicit dependencies}.
+Based on the motivating examples, we find that code changes can be grouped into different concerns due to various factors.
+To effectively guide the LLM's reasoning, we formalize the diverse observations from our motivating examples into a structured framework of evidence.
+We categorize the characteristics linking code changes into two distinct, orthogonal types: Explicit Dependencies and Implicit Dependencies.

 \textit{Explicit dependencies} capture the direct relationships between code changes, such as data or control dependencies.
 In contrast, \textit{implicit dependencies} capture the underlying reasons why code changes without obvious structural or data relationships may still belong to the same concern, such as semantic similarity or shared development purpose.
 Specifically, we define the following rules: